bmancini55/building-lightning/src/chapter_1.md

 We will discuss the `client` and `server` sections in more detail as we go through the various parts of the application.
 If you would like to learn how to build these from scratch, you can refer to the Appendices.

+## Creating an API

+The first task is going to be creating a REST API of our own to provide graph information to our application.
+We'll start by getting our server connected to Alice's LND node.

-## Connecting to Alice's node
+### Connecting to Alice's node

-The first programming task we're going to undertake is connecting to Alice's LND node.
-We've chosen LND for this application but we could just as easily use c-lightning or Eclair.
+We've chosen to connect to LND for this application but we could just as easily use c-lightning or Eclair.

-LND has a content with frequently performed tasks available on their [Builders Guide](https://docs.lightning.engineering/) that you may want to explore.
+LND also a [Builder's Guide](https://docs.lightning.engineering/) that you may want to explore to learn more about commonly performed tasks.

 LND has two ways we can interact with it from code: a [REST API](https://api.lightning.community/#lnd-rest-api-reference) and a [gRPC API](https://api.lightning.community/#lnd-grpc-api-reference). gRPC is a high performance RPC framework.
 With gRPC, the wire protocol is defined in a protocol definition file.
 This file is used by a code generators to construct a client in the programming language of your choice. gRPC is a fantastic mechanism for efficient network communication, but it comes with a bit of setup cost.
 The REST API requires less effort to get started but is less efficient over the wire.
 For applications with a large amount of interactivity, you would want to use gRPC connectivity.
 For this application we'll be using the REST API because it is highly relatable for web developers.